manheicatherine/Northcoder-course/challenges/challenges.md

 8. If you're having difficulties, you can post on the 'precourse' Slack channel - we'll try to get back to you as soon as possible, and there's usually some helpful current / former / upcoming students with useful advice too :)

+9. Once you have completed all of the sections inside the challenges folder, refer back to the README in the root of this project for your next steps!